mliszcz/msc-thesis/thesis/chapters/06-conclusions.md

 Javascript code.

 **Framework-less solutions.**
-From many available frontend frameworks, like Angular [@wwwAngular] or React [@wwwReact], TangoJS chooses none.
+From many available frontend frameworks, like Angular [@www-angular] or React [@www-react], TangoJS chooses none.
 Developing even complex web applications using plain DOM APIs is possible nowadays.
 Features once available only in libraries like jQuery have been incorporated into the DOM.
 A one, popular argument against this framework-less